Zmyslny/laravel-inline-scripts/README.md

 # Laravel Inline Scripts

 A Laravel package that provides a simple way to wrap your JavaScript code stored in a file and inline it as custom Blade directive.

+Allows:
-Additionally, allows you to pass variables from PHP to JavaScript easily or process the script in a dedicated PHP class.
+- passing variables from PHP to JavaScript,
+- process / modify the script in a dedicated PHP class.

+Extra - build in **ready-to-use** scripts:
+ - theme switching script
+ - _more coming later_

-## Requirements
+### Requirements

 - PHP 8.2 or newer
 - Laravel 9.x or newer (did not test with older versions)